ilayn/boekje/readme.markdown

 This is my thesis.
 It is an academic study.
 Actually a very opinionated study.
 In fact it is a very very very opinionated study.
-Because most of the opinions stated here have been distilled from reading lots of junk papers, they are not just personal frustrations but actual arguments which received only emotional so far.
-So don't send me rants of how I lack the respect for science etc.
+Because most of the opinions stated here have been distilled from reading lots of junk papers, they are not just personal frustrations but actual arguments.
+The tone is irrelevant.

-Since it is an academic research it has been made open.
+Since it is an academic research it has been made open (almost fully except a few data files for figures, let me know if you need them).
 The actual numerical code is not provided because it is being ported to Python as a complete toolbox.
 But I have no idea whether I would finish it soon.
 Current focus is getting a primitive LMI parser-solver in Python.

 ## Copyright